Aksu mountain kingdom and Uzbekistan's Silk Road

 Треккинг к подножию пика Аксу. Треккинг в горах Памиро-Алая

-This group tour combines two destinations – a mountain trekking in the rocky kingdom of the Pamirs in Kyrgyzstan and a heritage itinerary through the ancient cities of Uzbekistan.
+This group tour combines two distinct adventures: a mountain trek through the rock kingdom of the Pamirs in Kyrgyzstan and a cultural journey through the legendary cities of Uzbekistan.

 • 16 days program